 The structure of the project is composed of several files divided in two main groups: Model and Report.
 Regarding the Model group, there are several files explained below and in the Report group there is this word document containing all the information of the project.

-Inside the model group we can find several archives: The archives folder; containing the CSV of the patients’ data, the “TrainTestMatrices” folder; containing the CSV files with the data frames used to train and test the models, the “.pickle” archives; which are the already trained models for later usage, “.png” images of plots; generated inside the code for model explanation, and last but not least four python files containing the code of the project.
+Inside the model group we can find several archives: The archives folder; containing the CSV files of the patients’ data, the “TrainTestMatrices” folder; containing the CSV files with the data frames used to train and test the models, the “.pickle” archives; which are the already trained models for later usage, “.png” images of plots; generated inside the code for model explanation, and last but not least four python files containing the code of the project.
 These four python files are called libraries.py, Train_Test_adquisitions.py, Model.py and example.py.

 libraries.py: includes all the libraries needed and is directly imported to the other “.py” files for their use.